107 – Other employment income

 Enter the total wage loss replacement benefits that you received and that are included in the amount in box O of your RL-1 slip.

-You can subtract, from the benefits you received under a wage loss replacement plan (health insurance plan, accident insurance plan, disability insurance plan or income insurance plan), the premiums you paid after 1967 to that plan.
-The premiums must not have been subtracted from benefits received in a previous year.
+From the benefits you received under a wage loss replacement plan (health insurance plan, accident insurance plan, disability insurance plan or income insurance plan), you can subtract the premiums that you paid to that plan after 1967 and have not already subtracted from benefits received in a previous year.
+Enter them on line 165.
 Keep the document certifying that you paid the premiums in question in case we ask for it.

 Enter the total of the amounts allocated or paid to you under a profit-sharing plan, which are shown in box D-2 of your RL-25 slip.